roycan/toastmasters/marp.md

 ![bg right:45%](img/juggle.png)

-# We can try to provide for concerns
+# We can recognize concerns more

 * some people can't stay for 2++ hours per meeting at this point in their life
 * some people can't do a weekly meeting with preparations